Gas to liquids: Methanol to gasoline (MTG) and methanol to olefins

-The mixture of dimethyl ether and methanol is then further dehydrated over a zeolite catalyst such as ZSM-5, which in practice is polymerized and hydrogenated to give a gasoline with hydrocarbons of five or more carbon atoms making up 80% of the fuel by weight.
+The mixture of dimethyl ether and methanol is then further dehydrated over a zeolite catalyst such as ZSM-5, and in practice is polymerized and hydrogenated to give a gasoline with hydrocarbons of five or more carbon atoms making up 80% of the fuel by weight.
 The Mobil MTG process is practiced from coal-derived methanol in China by JAMG.
 A more modern implementation of MTG is the Topsøe improved gasoline synthesis (TiGAS).

 Methanol can be converted to olefins using zeolite and SAPO-based heterogeneous catalysts.
 Depending on the catalyst pore size, this process can afford either C2 or C3 products, which are important monomers.

+Methanol to olefins technology is widely used in China in order to produce plastics from coal gasification.
+It is also discussed as a method to make fossil-free plastics in the future.

 Syngas to gasoline plus process (STG+)

 A third gas-to-liquids process builds on the MTG technology by converting natural gas-derived syngas into drop-in gasoline and jet fuel via a thermochemical single-loop process.

 The STG+ process follows four principal steps in one continuous process loop.
 This process consists of four fixed bed reactors in series in which a syngas is converted to synthetic fuels.
 The steps for producing high-octane synthetic gasoline are as follows: